An odd variant of multiple zeta values

-The parallel between multiple $t$-values and multiple zeta values breaks down when we consider iterated integral representations.
-While multiple $t$-values do have an iterated integral representation (as we show in \S3 below), this does not provide the nice algebra structure of the multiple-zeta case, and one does not have a duality result corresponding to that of multiple zeta values.
+Despite the parallels, the algebra of multiple $t$-values is quite different in some ways from the algebra of multiple zeta values.
+Both the duality theorem and the ``double shuffle relations'' \cite{IKZ} of multiple zeta values are missing for multiple $t$-values.
 The difference already appears in weight 3: while for multiple zeta values there is the famous identity $\zt(2,1)=\zt(3)$, for multiple $t$-values one has instead